san51189/generator-cg-gas/README.md

 #generator-cg-angular

->Yeoman Generator for Enterprise Angular Projects
+>Yeoman Generator for Enterprise Angular Projects with Gulp and Sass

 This generator follows the [Angular Best Practice Guidelines for Project Structure](http://blog.angularjs.org/2014/02/an-angularjs-style-guide-and-best.html).